Wednesday 26 June 2024

 Miscellany

-Crassio is presumably a play on Casio.
+Crassio is a parody of Casio.

-He was the basis for Joe Pesci's character Nicky Santoro in 1995 crime epic Casino.
+He was the basis for Joe Pesci's character Nicky Santoro in Martin Scorsese's 1995 crime epic Casino, adapted from Nicholas Pileggi's non-fiction novel Casino: Love and Honor in Las Vegas.

 Oh, nearly forgot.